 We are an accredited centre for training and delivery.
-We run capacity building programmes on violence against women and girls (VAWG) from black and minority ethnic (BME) communities.
+We run capacity building programmes on violence against women and girls (VAWG) from Black and minoritised communities.

 Training is an integral way of enabling professionals and community members to learn new ideas and concepts and consolidate existing learning.
 It is also a medium to challenge negative victim blaming attitudes to do with race, gender, disability, sexuality, religion, and age.